Civil Liberties United

 $17.95.
 300pp (with 60+ b/w images)

-200+ works of prose, poetry and visual art by 100 San Francisco-area writers and artists of color.
+200+ works of prose, poetry and visual art by 100 San Francisco Bay Area writers and artists of color.

 100 writers and artists of color and white allies celebrate the rich variety that truly makes America great.
-The recent rise of reactionary and repressive forces reminds us that civil liberties are important to everyone—not just those who are targeted at a particular time.
-When we remain silent, we may be next.
+The recent rise of racist and reactionary forces reminds us that civil liberties are important to everyone — not just those who are targeted at a particular time.
+Black lives matter, and when the rest of us remain silent, we may be next.

 The vitality of the San Francisco Bay Area arises from its cultural diversity.
-People of color now comprise 60% of the population, yet writers and artists of color remain under represented and underpublished.
+People of color now comprise 60% of the population, yet BIPOC writers and artists remain under represented and underpublished.